Recipe

 Remove mash plan

-Import default setting
+Import default

-Temperature specifications for missing parameters
+Temperature defaults for missing parameters

 Mashing temperature [°C]